K1297/CropLink/README.md

 CropLink simplifies the onboarding process for farmers, who only need a Metamask account to get started.
 With the help of Chainlink oracles, CropLink constantly monitors weather conditions using Chainlink Automation and, in the event of high temperatures or other adverse conditions that could potentially damage crops, the smart contracts activate automatically.
 This mechanism enables farmers to sell their crops to registered buyers at a fair price, ensuring they don't bear the brunt of nature's unpredictability.

-Additionally, CropLink utilizes AWS services to run Chainlink External Adapter that connects USDA API to Chainlink oracle and provides users with real time demand and supply data of their crops.
+Additionally, Croplink leverages AWS Lambda, API Gateway and the USDA (US Department of Agriculture) API to host an external adapter that allows our hybrid smart contract to connect to a Chainlink Oracle and adjust market prices based on real-time global demand for farm commodities/crops.

 # CropLink code Repositories